-Of course, my grandma put things in perspective for me quite quickly and I started accompanying her on so many Meals on Wheels runs.
-Hours every day we delivered good to those who needed it!
+Of course, my grandma put things in perspective for me quite quickly, and I started accompanying her on so many Meals on Wheels runs.
+For hours every day, we delivered goods to those who needed it!
 It was a lesson to me that there is always someone in need and that there is no better feeling than paying it forward.
 Life lessons I’ll never forget.

 A Little Idea

 Little Danielle was on my mind the other day when I heard of a student in my sphere who couldn’t afford to take dance classes anymore.
 I paid the tuition without a second thought.
-When I posted the note I received as a thank you, I didn’t expect the thousands of messages of parents saying they too had to pull their kids from dance or sports because of the expenses.
+When I posted the note I received as a thank you, I didn’t expect the thousands of messages from parents saying they too had to pull their kids from dance or sports because of the expenses.
 My heart sank!!
-If I could pay everyone’s tuition I would, but it got me thinking: how many of us could make a difference in a kids’ life?
+If I could pay everyone’s tuition, I would, but it got me thinking: how many of us could make a difference in a kid’s life?

 Check out all my parenting ideas on the City Girl Gone Mom Pinterest board!

 The Struggle Is Real